-CVS Caremark P.O.
+Medicare Part D Paper Claim P.O.
 Box 52066 Phoenix, AZ 85072-2066

 You may also call our plan to request payment.
-For details, go to Chapter 2, Section 1 and look for the section called, Where to send a request that asks us to pay for our share of the cost for medical care or a drug you have received.
+For details, go to Chapter 2, Section 1 and look for the section called, Where to send a request asking us to pay for our share of the cost for medical care or a drug you have received.